Jesse Sorensen: Total Nonstop Action Wrestling (2011–2013)

 On February 12 at Against All Odds, Sorensen was defeated by Ion in an X Division number one contender's match via countout, after he suffered a legitimate injury and was unable to continue the match.
 It was later reported that Sorensen had suffered a C-1 vertebrae fracture with spinal cord edema.
 Sorensen's doctors estimated that he could need up to one year to fully recover from his injury.
 Sorensen made an appearance on July 8 at Destination X, addressing his neck injury and saying he hoped Zema Ion would win the vacant X Division Championship, because he plans to take the title from him.
 Sorensen then made a promise that he will be X Division champion this time next year at Destination X 2013 and that he will cash the title in to become the TNA World Heavyweight Champion.
 Sorensen ended his appearance by having a staredown with Ion.
-On November 6, it was reported that Sorensen had been cleared to return to the ring.
-Also, he was named marketing/production assistant.
+While recovering from injury, he worked as a marketing/production assistant.
 On March 18, 2013, Jesse was on the TNA YouTube show The List, hosted by Robbie E & So Cal Val speaking of return questions and flirting with So Cal Val.
 On May 20, 2013, a fan asked him when he would come back, but Sorensen said that there would not be a comeback, but there would be a new beginning.
 On June 5, 2013, Sorensen's profile was removed from TNA roster page.
 On July 23, 2013, Sorensen announced that he had been released from TNA.

 Independent circuit (2013–present)

 After his release, fans responded negatively due to TNA President Dixie Carter previously stating that he would always have a job after his neck injury.
 TNA claimed that Jesse received a lot of money and he didn't want to learn a new job inside the company, because he wanted to wrestle.
 On July 27, 2013, Sorensen returned to FUW, where he and Nick Fame defeated Angel Santos and MDK when Jesse pinned Santos with a Cobra Clutch Slam.
 On October 21, 2013, Sorensen made his debut in Ring Warriors, defeating Johnny Armani.
 On October 26, Sorensen made his debut for Ring of Honor (ROH), losing to Tommaso Ciampa at Glory By Honor XII.
 In May 2014, Sorensen injured his ankle.
 On September 15, 2014, Sorensen announced his retirement from wrestling.

-Jessy defeated Caleb Konley on April 7, 2015, to become the Paragon Pro Wrestling World Champion in Las Vegas, Nevada.
+Jesse defeated Caleb Konley on April 7, 2015, to become the Paragon Pro Wrestling World Champion in Las Vegas, Nevada.
 Sorensen is appearing regularly on Paragon's cards.